scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 only having the one 9 by 9 element matrix rather than two 7 by 7 matrices.
-The function that took up almost one third the time (``ix_``) was removed entirely in favor of a simpler scheme for denoting which values to record.
+The function that took up almost one third the time (``ix_``) was removed entirely in favor of a simpler scheme for denoting which values to record, simply storing a list of the indicies directly.
 We used variables to store the values needed for matrix generation, rather than recalculating each element.
 As a result, solely by algorithmic improvements, almost an order of magnitude speedup was obtained (See Figure :ref:`fig:snakeviz2`).
 Still, 99% of the time was